Designing navigation for the next gen of Ford vehicles

 Ruthless prioritization for small screens

-The smallest screen forced a different kind of thinking entirely.
-With limited space, I had to make hard calls about what navigation information is truly essential while driving — every pixel was deliberate.
-Nothing made it onto the screen without justification.
+The smallest screen forced hard calls about what's truly essential while driving.
+Every pixel was deliberate; nothing made it on screen without justification.

 Safety consideration for larger screens

 A larger screen isn't simply "more room."
-At 15 inches, touch targets need to be sized and positioned for real driving conditions — where a driver's arm reaches comfortably, where glancing is safe, and how information density affects cognitive load.
-All my designs adhere NHTSA guidelines.
+At 15 inches, touch targets have to suit real driving conditions: where an arm reaches comfortably, where glancing is safe, how information density affects cognitive load.
+All designs follow NHTSA guidelines.

 How I approached it

-I started with the 12" screen as a baseline — closest to the reference product — and used it to establish the core interaction patterns, information architecture, and component behaviors before scaling in both directions.
-At certain points in the project I worked across multiple sizes simultaneously to pressure-test design decisions.
+I started with the 12" screen as a baseline (closest to the reference) to establish the core interaction patterns, information architecture, and component behaviors, then scaled in both directions, often working across sizes at once to pressure-test decisions.

 What I designed